DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, I may receive a

 Some of the baitcaster reels are excellent for surf fishing as they allow you to cast long distances.
 But these reels are not for the beginner as they require some setup adjustments to be made, and also a different technique for casting.

 To get a full rundown on the type of reels available, read my detailed article on the best surf fishing reels

 Surf fishing often requires walking long distances on soft sand, and this can be a hard thing to do if you are carrying a large heavy tackle box.

 A fishing backpack is ideal for this situation, and makes those long walks with heavy tackle so much easier!

-A fishing backpack is a little different in design to a regular backpack.
+A fishing backpack is a little different in design from a regular backpack.

 They usually have varied compartments that are designed to hold smaller tackle boxes and allow you to slide them in and out from the front, so you don’t have to take anything else out to get to them.